sguzik/Year-in-Review/README.md

 `Keyword1` is required, `Keyword2` is optional.

-When you're ready to get started formatting the end of year directory, download this entire folder to your computer.
+When you're ready to get started formatting the end of year directory, download this entire folder to your computer -- for simplicity, this writeup assumes the folder is saved to your desktop.

 Start by getting the editorial CSV from Google.
 Be sure to download the sheet labled `Download Version` -- that cleans up any notes or formatting from the